airled/my/README.md

 - terminator (+ config) (if GUI)
 - tmux (+ config) and mouse support (if no GUI)

-Then change your default shell in `/etc/passwd`
+Then change your default shell in `/etc/passwd` to zsh.